 Your Cadillac can perform very well in emergencies like these.
 First apply your brakes.
+(See "Braking in Emergencies" earlier in this section.)
 It is better to remove as much speed as you can from a possible collision.
 Then steer around the problem, to the left or right depending on the space available.